 As the only role with full visibility into every department and a thorough understanding of the technological needs and options available to each team, CIOs are in a very unique and valuable position.
 But, they have to have the right skillsets to advocate for and implement change.

-Lara Skripitsky, CP and CTO of McDonald’s says CIOs who fit this bill have the potential and influence to drive the company in new directions:
+Lara Skripitsky, VP and CTO of McDonald’s says CIOs who fit this bill have the potential and influence to drive the company in new directions:

 Tip #3: Design for Agility